qbicsoftware/postman-cli/README.md

 Example: -r .jobscript.FastQC.*

 Please note that depending on your favorite shell, you may need quote your regex.
-### Provide a Path to an output directory
+### Provide a path to an output directory#
+If no path is provided, the requested datasets will be downloaded into the current working directory.
-You can provide a Path to a directory where you want your datasets to be downloaded to.
+To change that, you can provide a path to a directory where you want your datasets to be downloaded to.
-The given Path already needs to exist.
-Otherwise, the datasets will be downloaded into the current working directory.
+The given path already needs to exist, otherwise there will be no change to the output directory.

 To use this feature, provide the output path with the -o option.